mortang2410/dotfiles/README.md

 Press `<Super>-T` to float and `<Super>-t` to toggle sticky + topmost for window with yabai.
 Use `yabai -m query --windows | jq` to find window information.

 Remember that for reverse search to work in LyX we need to start lyxserver by specifying lyxpipe in path preferences.
+Press `Ctrl+Shift` while clicking in Skim to activating synctex.

 Reminder that DarkReader makes Duckduckgo slower.
 Deactivate it for DDG.

+[Snapdrop](https://snapdrop.net/#) is awesome for sharing files locally.

 In Vimium, press `>>` to move tabs.